The opportunity for community driven business models in sport

 However, the notion of building successful products and businesses around community is not new.
 I was working at Reuters in the late ‘90s, and the company had already built a very significant business around providing trading terminals to foreign exchange traders at the different investment banks.
 No-one would cancel because they were too scared of missing out on the best deals, the ultimate retention mechanism of a community based business.
 In 2007, I was at Nike when Nike+ was launched, initially billed as “running with music” (which led us to mistakenly position bands all around the course at the Great North Run- whoops!) the real power came when different groups would compete against each other, creating mini-communities that individual runners were part of.
 Then look at the likes of Ebay, Facebook, WhatsApp, Twitter and Etsy – all of which are highly successful and fundamentally based on ‘community”.
 Add to that companies such as Uber and Airbnb who use the ratings of other people in the community as a way to police their services.

 So, why now and why sports?
-Why now?
 There’s a natural reaction to value things that we are deprived of – ie if you can’t see your friends, work in person with other people or go to events during lockdown (all of which are clear examples of “community” behaviour), then you are going to value those things even more.
 But whilst COVID has reminded people how much they value community experiences, there was already a powerful trend developing towards more authentic communities that revolve around very specific ideas, personalities or common interests.
 For example, look at the communities that have developed around email newsletters such as Morning Brew (and pretty well any subject matter will have their own equivalents), the way that virtual event platforms such as hopin have grown as a result of the pandemic, how apps such as Upstream (an invite only networking app) have attracted early adopters or the communities of subscribers that are building around specific writers on platforms such as Substack.
 Now, whilst these communities might be small in comparison to the big social platforms, they are very authentic – and their strength lies in their authenticity.
 They need to remain small in order to maintain their authenticity.
 If Upstream got too big then the quality of the interactions would surely fall.

 Why sports?
 As an industry, sport should be inherently community driven.
 For example, communities form around the shared identity of supporting a particular football club, they form around playing for a team or taking part in a specific fitness class.
 However, community driven business models have been more readily adopted in areas such as individual participation sports and fan content as opposed to the highly commercial areas of professional sport which have retained much more linear models.
 For example, in cycling, communities of riders have developed around specific routes on Strava and, on products such as Team Snap or Pitchero, communities immediately form around the team you play in or your role at the club.
 Equally, you can see how clear communities based on strong fandom have developed around unofficial fan related content such as the community that exists around things such as Arsenal Fan TV or the “Stoolies” that come together around specific personalities on Barstool.
 Despite this, most elite sports leagues and teams have stuck to a broadcast one-to-many model of communication with fans, perhaps driven by their reliance on the TV rights fees.
 This has left communities to form on other platforms like Whatsapp or fan blogs that they can’t monetise.